Atalanta/cucumber-chef/cookbooks/cucumber-chef/README.md

 lxc
 ---

-Sets up `lxc` for use by Cucumber-Chef.
+Sets up Linux Containers for use by Cucumber-Chef.

 test_lab
 --------